TABLEALL

 Yasuhiro Fujio

 Yasuhiro Fujio was born in Suita, Osaka Prefecture, in 1987, and his inimitable background has many people talking.
 He left to study abroad in England at 15 and moved to Paris for university.
 During those days, a part-time café job opened his eyes to the restaurant industry, leading him to seek work at the highly acclaimed Passage 53.
-He knocked on the door of Chef Sato – the first Japanese chef ever to earn a Michelin star – and witnessed the simultaneous severity and fascination of the culinary world.
+He knocked on the door of Chef Sato – the first Japanese chef ever to earn a star – and witnessed the simultaneous severity and fascination of the culinary world.
 It inspired Fujio to dive head-on into that world, and after graduating from university, he worked at Mirazur in southern France, subsequently crowned the world’s best restaurant.
-Keen to see French cuisine in Japan, Fujio returned to Japan in December 2012 and applied for work at Osaka’s La Cime – a two-star Michelin restaurant listed in Asia’s 50 Best.
+Keen to see French cuisine in Japan, Fujio returned to Japan in December 2012 and applied for work at Osaka’s La Cime – a two-star restaurant listed in Asia’s 50 Best.
 He learned all about Chef Takada’s formidable yet free-thinking cuisine before pivoting into Japanese cuisine at Kyoto’s Kiyama – a restaurant serving cuisine brimming with passion and infused at every turn with the chef’s firm conviction that all customers be treated the same.
 Fujio emulates that style; it has become the foundation of everything he does.

 During his time as sous chef at La Cime, Fujio earned a Gold Egg in Japan’s RED U-35 cooking competition, and he became the first Japanese national to win at the San Pellegrino Young Chef international cooking contest.
 He lives by the creed that someone’s feelings and personality are evident in their creations, and the persuasiveness of a dish lies in the degree to which a chef can inject their sentiment into the cuisine.
 Add technique to genuine emotion, and you have the recipe for dishes that truly move people.